eswarchandravidyasagar/dev-guide/README.md

 Releases are a feature of GitHub that allows you to present significant versions of your code in a more polished way.
 When you create a release, GitHub takes a snapshot of the repository at the point of the tag you specify.
 You can also attach binary files (like compiled executables, minified scripts, documentation) to a release.
 Moreover, releases are accompanied by release notes that you can use to describe what's new in the specific version.

 #### Main Branch Protections
 To ensure stability of a projects, the main branch can be protected from direct commits.
 This means that developers cannot directly push their changes to the main branch.
-Instead, changes are introduced via pull requests.
+Instead, changes are introduced via PRs.
 This setting can be enabled in the repository settings under the "Branches" section.

-Before a pull request is merged into the main branch, you can also require a review by at least one other team member.
+Before a PR is merged into the main branch, you can also require a review by at least one other team member.
 This ensures a second set of eyes on the changes, making it less likely that bugs or other issues slip into the main codebase.
 This setting is also found in the repository settings, under the "Branches" section.

 #### GitHub Actions

 GitHub Actions is a powerful feature that automates certain tasks within your GitHub repository.
-Actions are event-driven, meaning they can be configured to execute or "trigger" when specific events occur in your repository, such as a push to a particular branch, the creation of a pull request, or the opening of an issue.
+Actions are event-driven, meaning they can be configured to execute or "trigger" when specific events occur in your repository, such as a push to a particular branch, the creation of a PR, or the opening of an issue.
 One of the key strengths of GitHub Actions is its flexibility.
 It can be used to automate a wide range of tasks relevant to software development, and it supports multiple languages and platforms.
 They may be used for tasks such as building documentation, running tests and test coverage reports, or code style checks.

 ## Project Documentation